revolist/revogrid-docs/compare/syncfusion-alternative.md

 If your team is replacing Syncfusion because the grid experience feels too heavy, too suite-oriented, or too hard to tailor for your product, start with RevoGrid.

-RevoGrid gives you the performance-first foundation for complex data screens and the Pro modules needed for enterprise-grade pivot analytics, Gantt scheduling, formulas, editing, validation, and large-dataset workflows.
+RevoGrid gives you the performance-first foundation for complex data screens and the Pro modules needed for enterprise-grade pivot analytics, Gantt scheduling, event scheduler/calendar workflows, resource planning, collaborative mode, PDF export, formulas, editing, validation, and large-dataset workflows.

 <div class="vp-doc-grid-cta">